freechat-fun/freechat/freechat-sdk/java/README.md

     >
     > *In the future, FreeChat may be refactored to use MinIO's APIs directly, as it is now installed in the Kubernetes cluster as a dependency (serving Milvus).*

-7. Execute the `install.sh` script to install FreeChat and its dependencies.
+7. Run `install.sh` script to install FreeChat and its dependencies.
 8. FreeChat aims to provide Open API services.
 If you like the interactive experience of [freechat.fun](https://freechat.fun), run `install-web.sh` to deploy the front-end application.
-9. Execute `restart.sh` to restart the service.
+9. Run `restart.sh` to restart the service.
 10. If you modified any Helm configuration files, use `upgrade.sh` to update the corresponding Kubernetes resources.
 11. To remove specific resources, run the `uninstall*.sh` script corresponding to the resource you want to uninstall.